switchensemble/switchensemble.github.io/_posts/concerts-2023/2023-09-25-shapeshifter.md

 ---
 layout: concert
 categories: performance
-describe: "For our first concert of the 2023-24 season, we are thrilled to present *Sounds from the Periphery*, a concert of four captivating quartets"
+describe: "For our first concert of the 2023-24 season, we are thrilled to present 'Sounds from the Periphery,' a concert of four captivating quartets"
 date: 2023-09-25
 time: "8:00pm"
 location: